Last updated April 09, 2020

 Heroku CI will evaluate this script’s exit code to determine if the test run was a pass or failure.
 An exit code of

 0 will indicate a successful test run; any other exit code will indicate a test failure.

 Heroku CI will evaluate this script’s output and attempt to parse test case passes and failures according to the Test Anything Protocol (TAP).
 If Heroku CI is able to detect TAP test passes and failures, the developer will experience an enhanced UI for viewing test runs.
 Output in TAP format is not mandatory to implement a testpack, though it is desirable.

 The easiest way to get started with a testpack may be to look at existing implementations.
 Here are a few buildpacks that have implemented the Testpack API:

-While Heroku CI is in private beta, this API is likely to improve.
-We’d like your help in guiding it’s direction, so we can make it a great experience for implementors and consumers.
+This API is likely to improve.
+We’d like your help in guiding it’s direction, so we can make it a great experience for implementers and consumers.
 Please reach out to us at firstname.lastname@example.org if you have any suggestions, difficulties, or any other feedback.